mitre/heimdall-legacy/README.md

   * Bundler
   * libpq-dev
   * nodejs
+  * mongodb

 #### Run directly with Ruby (Instead of Docker)

 This mode is primarily for developers, shared heimdall instances should be deployed in production mode.
 1. Install dependencies
-	- `apt-get install build-essential libpq-dev nodejs libxml2-dev libmagick++-dev -y`
+	- `apt-get install build-essential libpq-dev nodejs libxml2-dev libmagick++-dev mongodb-server -y`
 2. Install ruby 2.4.4
 3. Run the following in a terminal
 	- `bundle install`